-Corporations recognize that investigative firms can be a great asset.
-Authentic Investigations has assisted hundreds of businesses with matters negatively affecting their operations and/or causing them financial loss.
+Corporations recognize investigative agencies can be a great asset.
+Authentic Investigations, LLC has assisted many Fortune 500 companies, and smaller business with matters negatively affecting their operations and/or causing them financial loss.

 Simply stated, Authentic Investigations offers licensed, seasoned professionals who work in the best interests of our clients.
-An old-school way of doing business compared to the many agencies currently engaged in broker and referral activity.
+Loyalty is key.
+An old-school way of doing business compared to the many agencies currently engaged in broker activity.

 Feel free to contact us at your convenience if you wish to discuss a matter.